Johnson, Hurley and Martin Ltd

 Johnson, Hurley and Martin Ltd were based at the Alpha Works in Gosford Street, Coventry, England and made engines for several car manufacturers as well as the engines for the Weaver Aircraft, which was the first monoplane to fly in England in May, 1910.
 They continued in various forms of engine production until c1927, with the contents of the Alpha Works being sold off by the Receiver in February 1928.

 Company History

-The company was formed by George Thompson, Daniel Henry Hurley and James Richard Martin who had worked as partnership from about 1901 and formed the company in 1903.
+The company was formed by George Johnson, Daniel Henry Hurley and James Richard Martin who had worked as partnership from about 1901 and formed the company in 1903.
 Daniel Henry Hurley was previously one of the partners of the Forman Motor Manufacturing Co of Paynes Lane, Coventry, who manufactured car engines from about 1901.
 Their partnership was dissolved in 1903, with the business continuing under Charles Edward Forman.

-George Thompson, Daniel Henry Hurley and James Richard Martin also formed a partnership with Albert Edward Smith and traded as The Coventry Aero and Marine Engine Company of 61a Stoney Stanton Road, Coventry - this partnership was dissolved at the end of 1911, but the company continued under Daniel Hurley and James Martin, and during WW1 was engaged in making seaplane and chassis parts.
+George Johnson, Daniel Henry Hurley and James Richard Martin also formed a partnership with Albert Edward Smith and traded as The Coventry Aero and Marine Engine Company of 61a Stoney Stanton Road, Coventry - this partnership was dissolved at the end of 1911, but the company continued under Daniel Hurley and James Martin, and during WW1 was engaged in making seaplane and chassis parts.